root-project/root/documentation/spectrum/Spectrum.md

 -   **`sizey`**: # of columns of response matrix
 -   **`number_of_iterations`**

-Note, that `sizex` must be equal or greater than `sizey`.
+Note that `sizex` must be equal to or greater than `sizey`.
 After decomposition, the resulting channels are written back to the first `sizey` channels of the source spectrum.

 An example of the response matrix composed of the responses of different chemical elements is given in Figure 4.6.